truthungry/ai_case-study/README.md

 #               NEAR Protocol: Pioneering AI-Driven Decentralization
 ### Overview and Origin
-#### Initially founded in 2017 as NEAR.ai by Illia Polosukhin and Alexander Skidanov, initially as NEAR.ai.
+#### Initially founded as NEAR.ai in 2017 by Illia Polosukhin and Alexander Skidanov.
 Polosukhin, a co-author of the foundational AI research paper "Attention is All You Need," leveraged his expertise to design a scalable blockchain solution.
 Recognizing Etherium's limitations, NEAR launched its blockchain in April 2020, setting new standards for efficiency and decentralization.
+[1]

 ### Funding and Monetization